History of the Metropolitan Police: 1960–1978

 London saw many protests during the 1950s and 1960s, turning violent on more than one occasion, with police clashing with violent protesters and making newspaper headlines.
 The Metropolitan Police realised it needed a unit specifically trained for public order duties and in 1961 formed the Special Patrol Group (SPG), whose officers received higher training in public order policing than ordinary officers on the beat.
 From 1973 until the 1990s the Metropolitan Police also faced the London facet of the Provisional IRA bombing campaign, involving a large number of bombings.
 This also included the Balcombe Street Siege from 6 to 12 December 1975, in which Provisional IRA members took a couple hostage in their home, while on the run from police.

 On 1 February 1971, Karpal Kaur Sandhu, born in Zanzibar but of Indian heritage, joined the Metropolitan Police and thus became the Metropolitan Police's (and Britain's) first female Asian police officer.
 This was before India itself had female police officers (the first female police officer in India was Kiran Bedi in 1972).
 In 1973, the separate Women's Department was fully integrated into the Metropolitan Police.
 Female police officers did not get equal pay with male police officers until 1974.

 Twelve officers in the Obscene Publications Branch were imprisoned for corruption in connection with bribes paid by James Humphreys (pornographer).

 In the Spaghetti House siege on 18 September 1975 alleged members of the Black Liberation Army attempted to commit an armed robbery at the Spaghetti House restaurant to gain publicity for their cause.
 However, the robbery was discovered by the Metropolitan Police, and the would-be robbers initiated a siege by taking hostages.
 In 1976 the first Woman Chief Superintendent was appointed to take charge of a subdivision.
 In 1977 Dee O’Donoghue became the first female traffic officer.

 Met Police officer in 1974 wearing a blue shirt which was phased out in the 1980s.

-The 1970s also saw frequent allegations of institutional racism against the Metropolitan Police, such as the case of the Mangrove Nine in 1970 and the Notting Hill Carnival disturbances on 30 August 1976, triggered by Metropolitan Police officers attempting to arrest an alleged pickpocket at the Carnival and leading to over 100 officers admitted to hospital.
-The late 1970s also saw Operation Countryman investigate allegations of endemic corruption in the 1960s and 1970s.
+The 1970s also saw frequent allegations of racism against the Metropolitan Police, such as the case of the Mangrove Nine in 1970 and the Notting Hill Carnival disturbances on 30 August 1976, leading to over 100 officers admitted to hospital.
+The late 1970s also saw Operation Countryman investigate allegations of corruption in the 1960s and 1970s.
 It concluded that there had been corruption at many levels.
-Only eight prosecutions were brought but several hundred officers retired or resigned as a result.
+Only eight prosecutions were brought, but several hundred officers retired or resigned as a result.

+1971 saw the appointment of the Met's first female dog handlers, WPC Lyn Nicholson and Sandra Kerzten.